jero02/powershell/README.md

 # powershellScripts
-# some of this stuff will be commented in swedish
+# some scripts are commented in Swedish.